You are currently viewing Frequently Asked Questions in 2025

 Q: Has anything been eliminated from SEEDS programming?

-A: Our Michigan Healthy Climate Corps member received a stop work order in April, along with all other AmeriCorps members.
+Earlier this year, our Michigan Healthy Climate Corps member received a stop work order in April, along with all other AmeriCorps members.
 Michigan Healthy Climate Corps is an AmeriCorps program tasked with empowering and mobilizing all of Michigan to meet the goals of the State’s MI Healthy Climate Plan.
 While the State of Michigan is one of 24 states that has engaged in a lawsuit related to this AmeriCorps stop-work order, we do not expect the courts to reinstate the program without completely disrupting this current cohort’s term.
 While our Climate Corpsmember will be fine and has many offers of work (including from us), we feel for the dozens of corpsmembers across the state who were essentially fired in the middle of their term of service, which was set to end in October.

 Other current reductions mostly stem from the trickle-down impact of funding cuts to our partners such as the National Park Service and the US Forest Service.
 Partnerships with these agencies are critical for access to worksites on public lands and training opportunities.
 Additionally, many federally-derived funding opportunities for work on public lands that EcoCorps would usually be eligible for have been severely reduced or completely eliminated.
 We are still waiting for some funding decisions for the upcoming season, but are preparing to have a smaller EcoCorps program this year compared to last year.